Ferry Cross the Mersey (film): Plot

-In the meantime, Dodie meets with Jack Hanson (T.P.
-McKenna) and convinces him to consider managing the Pacemakers.
+In the meantime, Dodie meets with Jack Hanson and convinces him to consider managing the Pacemakers.
 He is invited to visit the band rehearsing "Think About Love" in a warehouse.
 After seeing the group along with an enthusiastic crowd that has arrived to watch as well, he offers to manage them.
 Gerry arrives home to join an orchestral rehearsal with Aunt Lil and company before retiring to his room to play "She's the Only Girl for Me".
 He later receives a letter saying Dodie had been involved in a car pile-up; the four men travel to her mansion to check up on her.

 Dodie is in good health but tells the group that they've got stiff competition.
 They play "I'll Wait for You" in her music room.
-On Saturday, the Pacemakers–donning their new outfits–meet Hanson at a music store to try out new instruments ("Baby You're So Good to Me").
+On Saturday, the Pacemakers – donning their new outfits – meet Hanson at a music store to try out new instruments ("Baby You're So Good to Me").

 On the day of the competition, they rent a car from a funeral home to carry their gear and travel off to the Locarno ballroom.
 Jimmy Savile is the MC and opens the show with the Fourmost playing "I Love You Too"–they receive moderately high applause on the "Audiometer" which uses audience applause to measure who will win.
 The band is told to get ready after the number, but they discover the instruments they've dropped off have been accidentally taken to the airport.
 As other bands take the stage, they try to out-run the police while making sure to get their gear back in time.
 Back at the ballroom, the Black Knights among others take the stage.
 Hanson becomes increasingly anxious and asks Cilla Black to perform early ("Is it Love?").

 Gerry and the Pacemakers find the group that had taken their gear and arrive back to the ballroom just as Black's performance ends.
 They take the stage just in time to play "It's Gonna Be Alright" to the exuberant crowd.
 The Audiometer puts them over the top and they win.
 The movie ends with the main characters on the ferry celebrating.